GraphQLGuide/book/text/bg.md

 Android is a mobile operating system created in 2003 and bought by Google in 2005.
 As it is open source (published under the Apache license), it can be freely used, and it *is* used by ~all phone manufacturers besides Apple.
 It can also be modified—for instance, Fire OS is a fork of Android used by Amazon for its mobile devices.

 One thing to keep in mind when developing for Android is that Android devices are more likely than iOS devices to be on an older version of the OS.
-At time of writing, only 33% of Android devices were on the latest major version (Android 10), and 15% were 5+ years old (<= Android 6), versus 85% of iOS devices on the latest version and 1% 4+ years old.
+At the time of writing, only 33% of Android devices were on the latest major version, and 15% were 5+ years old, versus 85% of iOS devices on the latest version and 1% 4+ years old.

 While any editor can be used, the official IDE is Android Studio, and it can build, run, and package apps.
 It also does linting, layout editing, debugging, and device emulation.